vcync/modv.vcync.gl/docs/v3/guide/media.md

 For example, you can drag and drop an image into the `image` folder, or a Module into the `module` folder.

-### GIF and Video processing

-Videos and GIFs are automatically processed by [ffmpeg](https://www.ffmpeg.org/) to make sure they're compatible with modV - your original files are not processed, but copied and then processed.

----

 ## Using an image